szabgab/slides/ruby/intro.md

 where you have the file **hello.rb** saved and type **ruby hello.rb**.
 It will print "Hello World!" to your screen.

 What you can see here is that if you would like to have some text in your program you need to put them between quotes (") and you can use the `puts` function to print something to the screen.
-Any text betwen quotes is called a "string".
+Any text between quotes is called a "string".
 {/aside}

 ![](examples/intro/hello.rb)